4.3 — Object sizes and the sizeof operator

 The obvious next question is “how much memory do variables of different data types take?”.

-Perhaps surprisingly, the C++ standard does not define the exact size (in bits) for any of the fundamental types.
-A char must be 1 byte, but no assumption is made that a byte is 8 bits.
+Perhaps surprisingly, the C++ standard does not define the exact size (in bits) for any of the fundamental types. char must be 1 byte, but no assumption is made that a byte is 8 bits.
 Integral types have a minimum size (in bits), but could be larger.

 In this tutorial series, we will take a simplified view, by making some reasonable assumptions that are generally true for modern architectures: